-In addition to working in a field related to Medical Transcription / Healthcare Documentation, MT/HDSs can choose to supplement their education and branch off from their specialization.
-Many Medical Transcriptionist / Healthcare Documentation Specialists become educated in healthcare records, ICD coding, or HIM professions through continuing education.
-There are many career options for Medical Transcriptionists / Healthcare Documentation Specialists.
-Check them out:
+In addition to working in a field related to medical transcription/healthcare documentation, MT/HDSs can choose to supplement their education and branch off from their specialization.
+Many medical transcriptionist/healthcare documentation specialists become educated in healthcare records, ICD coding, or HIM professions through continuing education.
+Below are some additional career options that a medical transcriptionist/healthcare documentation specialist could consider:

 Team Lead Transcriptionist (Team Lead)